moveit/moveit2/README.md

 We've prepared a simple demo setup that you can use for quickly spinning up a simulated robot environment with MoveItCpp.
 See the [run_moveit_cpp](moveit_demo_nodes/run_moveit_cpp) demo package for further instructions and information.

+The package [run_move_group](moveit_demo_nodes/run_move_group) provides a simple launch file for running a MoveGroup setup.
+You can test it using the MotionPlanning display in RViz or by implementing your own MoveGroupInterface application.

 ## Supporters

 This open source project is maintained by supporters from around the world — see [MoveIt maintainers](https://moveit.ros.org/about/).
 Special thanks to contributor from Intel and Open Robotics.